Neck Injury at Work

 - Chiropractic services

-Cervical radiculopathy, simply put, is an impingement of a nerve found in the neck region.
-It can be caused by neck compression due to trauma (whiplash), arthritis, or ruptured disc.
+Cervical radiculopathy is an impingement of a nerve found in the neck region.
+It can be caused by neck compression due to trauma (whiplash), arthritis, or a ruptured disc.
 When the nerve is compressed, it gets irritated, causing inflammation and pain that can spread or radiate down the shoulder, back, arm, forearm, and even fingers.

 Cervical radiculopathy is very common in the workplace, primarily if you work at a computer or your job involves repetitive spine movements.
 Workers required to do heavy physical labor are also at risk of developing a neck injury.

 The construction and landscape industries have a high risk of neck injuries.
 Nurses, surgeons, dentists, and those in the healthcare industry are also at risk.
-Basically, anyone who stands or sits for long periods of time are at risk of neck injuries.
+Anyone who stands or sits for long periods is at risk of neck injuries.

-If you have suffered a workplace neck injury, the workers’ compensation process can seem daunting.
-To have the best chance of receiving the benefits you deserve, report your injury to your employer as soon as possible.
+The workers’ compensation process can seem daunting if you have suffered a workplace neck injury.
+Report your injury to your employer as soon as possible to have the best chance of receiving the benefits you deserve.
 After informing your employer, seek medical attention.
 Tell your doctor your injury is a result of a workplace accident.
 Keep track of all documentation given during your initial evaluation.
 Then, file a claim to start the workers’ compensation process.
 If you need help filing a claim, contact a Sacramento Workers’ Compensation Attorney today.

 What can you do?

 Neck injuries, even minor ones, shouldn’t be ignored.
-If the symptoms affect your day-to-day life, you need an experienced lawyer who can help you with your case.
-Visit Sacramento Workers’ Compensation Attorneys, P.C. now or give us a call.
-Our lawyers can help you understand what a moderate neck injury is and if cervical radiculopathy can be work-related.
-We’ll help you file a claim and determine approximately how much compensation you can get for a neck injury.
+If the symptoms affect your daily life, you need an experienced lawyer to help you with your case.
+Visit Sacramento Workers’ Compensation Attorneys, P.C. now, or call us.
+Our lawyers can help you understand a moderate neck injury and if cervical radiculopathy can be work-related.
+We’ll help you file a claim and determine how much compensation you can get for a neck injury.
 Call one of our Sacramento workers’ compensation attorneys now to explore your options.